 The phosphorothioate (PS) bond substitutes a sulfur atom for a non-bridging oxygen in the phosphate backbone of an oligo.
 This modification renders the internucleotide linkage resistant to nuclease degradation.
 Phosphorothioates can be introduced at either the 5’- or 3’-end of the oligonucleotide to inhibit exonuclease degradation.
 In antisense oligonucleotides, phosphorothioates are also introduced internally to limit nucleic acid digestion by endonucleases.

-Click Chemistry is a novel class of attachment chemistry that joins small chemical subunits in a modular fashion.
-For a detailed description, refer to the Find Out First column in the October 2011 issue of the DECODED newsletter.
+Click chemistry is a novel class of attachment chemistry that joins small chemical subunits in a modular fashion.
+For a detailed description, see the article, Click chemistry-generated internal dye-labeled oligonucleotides

 Authors: Jessica Alexander is Vice President of Specialty Manufacturing Services at IDT.
 Michael Kammerer is the Manager of Platinum HPLC.